Jump to a section

 The Mathematics Department

-Head of Department = Miss J Nugent
+Strategic Director of Maths = Miss J Nugent

 The mathematics department consists of six committed and enthusiastic teachers.
 We are a well-resourced department with access to physical and online stimulus to promote mathematical thinking in each of our learners.
 All teachers in the department have a shared vision which will allow all pupils to achieve their mathematical potential and engage in the study of mathematics.